Reliable heating elements improve cathode production

 Attention to micro-details

 A key feature of the Globar® heating element is the unique microstructure of its substrate.
 This has been achieved through a thorough evaluation of the manufacturing process, starting from the initial preparation of the raw materials right through to the finished product.

 “With the right raw materials, anyone can produce silicon carbide heating elements fairly easily, but they will not necessarily be very reliable or perform as cathode producers need them to,” McCabe says.
 “By analyzing the material structure and how it can be affected by process changes, we have been able to develop elements with the required reliability and uniformity needed for this application.”

 For cathode material producers, this enhanced reliability means heating elements do not need to be changed as often, leading to lower maintenance time and costs, and the potential for the battery-maker end users to improve overall equipment effectiveness.

 Another key benefit of the Globar® heating element’s highly engineered microstructure is lower porosity, which helps reduce the rate of reaction with the furnace atmosphere.
-In addition, Kanthal has also developed Globar® Glass Seal, a protective glaze that can be applied to the SiC substrate for even greater protection against adverse reactions and chemical attack.
+In addition, Kanthal is looking at different ways to protect the elements in this type of application using engineered glazes/coatings.